Tornc/mc_ballistics/README.md

 ## TODO

-- [ ] bugfix pitch solver
-- [ ] Target lead integration
 - [ ] Link the specific Discord message from @sashafiesta.
+- [ ] Update pictures
-- [ ] Commenting in simulation.py for estimating cd and g
+- [ ] Commenting in simulation.py for estimating cd and g.
-- [ ] Make target lead function not inefficient as fuck
+- [ ] Make target lead function not inefficient as fuck.
 - [ ] Create a proper binary without: 1) Pyodide / package load times.
-2) fugly Electron bar
+2) fugly Electron bar.